benech17/Shortest-Path/README.md

 >make clean_programme2   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #To clean only  programme2.exe

+### Cleaning output :
+>make mrproper   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #To clean  #To clean all the ouputs files on every folders

+>make mrproper_programme1   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #To clean all the ouputs files on programme1/ folder

+>make mrproper_programme2   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #To clean all the ouputs files on programme2/ folder

+### Although we can compile everything from ~/Shortest-Path/, we recommend to run from each directory, where the commands make,make clean or make mrproper are equivalent to previous ones, but will affect only the current directory.

 ## Programme 1
-Dans le repertoire ~/programme1/ :
+In the ~/programme1/ repertory :

 > make

-Puis
+Then

 > ./programme1.exe --filename --source --destination

 where:

---filename: represents the location of the .adj file
+--filename: represents the location of the .adj file <br>
---source: represents the initial node
+--source: represents the initial node <br>
---destination: represents the node of destination
+--destination: represents the node of destination <br>

 it will create .dot files and .png files in the output/filename/ directory, where filename is the name of the file placed in the input.
 You can also change the definition of the DOT_PATH constant by commenting on line 4 of the file ../include/treatmentFiles.h. that way, the program will only display the result of the path, without creating any file.